Tag Archives: protest

 ― H.L.
 Mencken

-Now there are those of you who will say – Ok I hear you but sitting for the Anthem?
+Now there are those of you who will say – Ok, I hear you but sitting for the Anthem?
 Dishonoring the flag?
 There has to be a better way to get your point across?
-To me no matter how you slice it Kaepernick’s actions and those who support those actions are unpatriotic?
-Maybe one could see it that way until you recognize that the African-American experience in this country is a unique one and patriotism is part of that unique experience.
-We did not leave our homeland seeking a better life for ourselves and our families rather we were taken forcibly from our home and brought to this “new world” in chains landing on the shores of Jamestown in 1619 as slaves and remaining as such for 246 years until 1865.
-During that period our history, our language, our culture, our very identity were all stripped from us.
-Today we cannot look to a specific country and call it home rather we can only look to the African continent as a whole and wonder who and what we once were.
-With our culture robbed from us we forged a new culture, a new identity here in America.
+To me, no matter how you slice it, Kaepernick’s actions and those who support those actions are unpatriotic?
+Maybe one could see it that way until you recognize that this country’s African-American experience is a unique one, and patriotism is part of that unique experience.
+We did not leave our homeland seeking a better life for ourselves and our families; instead, we were taken forcibly from our home and brought to this “new world” in chains landing on Jamestown’s shores in 1619 as slaves and remaining as such for 246 years until 1865.
+During that period, our history, language, culture, and very identity were all stripped.
+Today we cannot look to a specific country and call it home; instead, we can only look to the African continent as a whole and wonder who and what we once were.
+With our culture robbed from us, we forged a new culture, a new identity here in America.
 Everything the African American is today is born of this country.
-One could say more than any other group, save the American Indian, America is OUR country and time and time again we have shown that by putting our lives on the line to defend her.
-In fact we are the only people to fight for the right to put our lives on the line in defense of this country.
+One could say more than any other group, save the American Indian, America is OUR country, and time and time again, we have shown that by putting our lives on the line to defend her.
+We are the only people to fight for the right to put our lives on the line in defense of this country.

-When were held down by the institution of Jim Crow and terrorized by groups like the Ku Klux Klan we fought for this country.
+When we were held down by the institution of Jim Crow and terrorized by groups like the Ku Klux Klan, we fought for this country.

-The subjects of racism, discrimination, police brutality, etc. may make some uncomfortable.
-Some may want to quietly turn a blind eye to them.
-But there will always be the brave who rather than standing for the status quo will use the freedom of speech afforded to them in this country to push America to live up to her promise to treat all men and women as equals.
-It is after all the patriotic thing to do.
+The subjects of racism, discrimination, police brutality, etc., may make some uncomfortable.
+Some may want to turn a blind eye to them quietly.
+But there will always be the brave who, rather than standing for the status quo, will use the freedom of speech afforded to them in this country to push America to live up to her promise to treat all men and women as equals.
+It is, after all, the patriotic thing to do.